 For decades the Illinois justice system has been concerned with ensuring that the information utilized by justice practitioners is accurate, complete, and current.
 Nevertheless, these concerns take on added significance in the context of integrated information systems because the goal of these systems is to increase the amount of electronic information collected and shared throughout the justice system.
 Agencies incorporating this principle into their policies should carefully consider the accuracy of data contained in source systems and document the specific protocols that will be used to locate and correct erroneous information.
+Regular and systematic audits are one way of ensuring the quality of information used by justice practitioners remains high.
 By making these considerations and procedures available for inspection, justice agencies can forestall the public's data quality concerns.